PCSX2/pcsx2-net-www/docs/configuration/general.md

 - Same accuracy as Direct3D12, slightly slower.
 - No major differences across GPU vendors.

-## Per-game settings
+## Game Properties

-Per-game settings allows you to set different configuration for specific games.
-Useful when a certain game needs a specific setting to fix graphical issues.

-It can be accessed one of two ways, depending on if a game is running or not.

-### If no game is running

-Right click the game in your games list, then hit `Properties`

-### If a game is running

-Go to `Settings > Game Properties`
+The Game Properties feature allows you to configure PCSX2 differently for different games.
+This can be useful if you run into issues with a particular game, and need to change settings that you don't want affecting other games.

+To access the Game Properties dialog for a given game, you can right click on the entry for it in the game list, and click `Properties`.
+Alternatively, if the game is currently running, you can use the `Settings > Game Properties` option in the main menu bar.

-## Portable mode
+## Portable Mode

 ### What is Portable mode?

-Portable mode allows you to confine all of PCSX2's related data and configuration into its own folder instead of using the user's Documents folder, essentially making it "Portable".
+If portable mode is enabled, PCSX2 will store all of its data and configuration files in the same directory as its own executable (.exe) file instead of in a central location (on Windows this central location is the Documents folder).

-- To enable portable mode, simply create an empty `portable.txt` or `portable.ini` file in the root directory of your PCSX2 folder
+- To enable portable mode, create an empty `portable.txt` or `portable.ini` file in the same directory as PCSX2's executable (.exe) file.
-- You can also pass in `-portable` as a launch argument to force PCSX2 to run in portable mode
+- You can also pass in `-portable` as a launch argument to force PCSX2 to run in portable mode.

 ## Save States

 ### What are Save States?

 Save states are copies of PCSX2's machine state.
-Loading a state allows PCSX2 to "jump" back to the copied machine state.
-Save states are NOT game saves, and are NOT suitable replacement for memory cards.
+Loading a state will cause PCSX2 to jump back to the point in time in the game in which you saved the state.
+Save states are NOT game saves, and are NOT a suitable replacement for memory cards.

 ### Good uses of save states

-- "Bookmarking" your location in a game so you can retry something quickly
+- "Bookmarking" your location in a game so you can retry something quickly.
-- Temporarily saving your progress in games which limit saving
+- Temporarily saving your progress in games which limit saving.

 ### Things to avoid with save states

 Do not use them to permanently save your game.
 Save your games normally to your memory cards.

-### Cautions about save states
+### Cheats and patches

-Cheats and any patches will burn in to a savestate, and cannot be removed after burning in.
+Cheats and patches will burn in to save states, and cannot be removed after being burnt in.
-Errors in a game (e.g. memory leaks) will burn in to a savestate.
+Errors in a game (e.g. memory leaks) will also burn in to save states.
-Save states are NOT guaranteed to be compatible across any PCSX2 versions.

 ### Save state compatibility

-Save state are **NOT** guaranteed to be compatible across different PCSX2 versions.
-Savestate version bump tends to happen from time to time, and for this very reason that you should not rely on save states as your main game saving method.
+Save state are **NOT** guaranteed to be compatible across different PCSX2 versions, and for this reason you should not rely on save states as your main game saving method.

 :::tip
 Always use your memory card for long-term game saves storage.
 :::

-PCSX2 will throw an error if you try to load a savestate that is incompatible with the current running version:
+PCSX2 will display an error if you try to load a save state that is incompatible with the current running version:

 <Image src={require("./img/sstates.webp").default} />